PeterPan1888/Stackfuel_Data_Analyst/README.md

 1. Collecting Data on energy consumption, CO2 emissions, and renewable energy growth from Datasets issued mainly from the following Portals "Ourworldindata" (https://ourworldindata.org/), Search engine "Google Dataset Search", International Energy Agency/IEA (https://www.iea.org/), (https://globalcarbonbudget.org/), (https://irena.org/), (https://energyinst.org/), (https://ember-climate.org/), (https://worldbank.org/), (https://zenodo.org/).
 2. Analyzing the collected data to identify trends and patterns.
 3. Presenting our findings in an intuitive and easy-to-understand format.<br>
-3.1 Interactive Graphs and Maps used for the Visualisations from our Juypter Notebook Map.ipynb and Graph.ipynb:<br>
+3.1 Interactive Graphs and Maps used for the Visualisations from our Juypter Notebook Map.ipynb and Graph.ipynb (in the folder _old):<br>
 - Graph Annual Emission CO2 from Coal and Flaring (tons)
 - Graph Annual Emission CO2 from Fuel and Gas (tons)
 - Map of Total Annual Emission in the World, 1965-2022 (tons)
 - Graph Electricity Production from Wind Energy and Solar Photovoltaic (tons)
 - Graph Others Renewables Energy excluding Bioenergy and Renewable (TWh Growth-equivalent) (tons)
 - Map Renewable Electricity Production (percent)

-3.2 Powerpoint Presentation made with Portfolio.ipynb
+3.2 Powerpoint Presentation (Coded in the "renewablenergy.ipynb")

 ## Project Tools
 The primary tool used for data analysis in this project is a Jupyter Notebook titled `DA_Course_Cleaning.ipynb`.
 This notebook contains all the data cleaning, preprocessing, and analysis steps.
-The others two important Notebooks used for the Visualisation are `Graph.ipynb` and `Map.ipynb`.
+The other main important Notebook used for the Visualisation of `Graph.ipynb`, `Map.ipynb` and `Powerpoint.ipynb` is in a single script file `renewablenergy.ipynb`.

 ## Tasks
 - Finding a Team, Topic and Ressources with Team of 3 Persons: Mr. Balaji, Mr. Arne and Mr. Harry, Start on 16.10.2023